rywards/profstock/readme.md

 # ProfStock

-Web app to track your stock portfolio and compare it's performance against other users.
+Site to track your stock portfolio and compare it's performance against other users.

 ## Libraries and Frameworks
 - Jinja ♓️